opensearch-project/documentation-website/_install-and-configure/install-dashboards/rpm.md

 ### Automatically restart the service after a package upgrade

-Currently, the OpenSearch Dashboards RPM package does not support automatically restarting the service after a package upgrade.
+The OpenSearch Dashboards RPM package does not currently support automatically restarting the service after a package upgrade.